mehmetalideligoz/stars-quota-query/README.md

-# stars-quota-query
+# Quota Query
-A simple script notifying the available courses/teachers/sections that students select during registration
+A simple script notifying the available courses/teachers/sections that students select during the registration in Bilkent.